-What is data scraping
+What is data scraping?

 Price monitoring in E-commerce

 Today many companies sell things on e-commerce platforms like Amazon, eBay, BestBuy, Walmart, etc. To gather product information by manually copying and pasting data to files is an impossible mission because there are hundreds of thousands of web pages.
 This is where the data scraping technique comes in.
-With data scraping skills, businesses are able to monitor all these data effectively.
-They are able to scrape the prices, brands, customer reviews of products from the competitors for price comparison.
+With data scraping skills, businesses are able to monitor all this data effectively.
+They are able to scrape the prices, brands, and customer reviews of products from the competitors for price comparison.
 After data collection and analysis, you can easily adjust your business strategies or plan promotional campaigns.

 Scrape search results for paper research